Equipment Dealer Response Time Benchmarks 2026

 Problem 3: The Dollar Cost Is Higher Than You Think

-These are conservative estimates.
-They count only missed calls, not slow responses to web forms, emails, or chat inquiries.
+These exposures count only missed calls, not slow responses to web forms, emails, or chat inquiries.
 They do not account for the compounding effect of lost referrals from customers you never served.

 Facebook and Google lead ads for HVAC run $30-$75 per lead (LeadSync).
 If you are paying $50 per lead and losing 4 of them per week to missed calls, you are burning $200 per week in ad spend on leads you never work.
 That is $10,400 per year in wasted marketing budget on top of the lost revenue.